ahmdxrzky/de-zoomcamp-2023/final_project/step_to_reproduce.md

 - **Google Looker Studio**.
 Tool for visualizing data in two tiles (for this project).

 # Steps to Reproduce this Project
-## Create Service Account
+### Create Service Account
-### Access Google Cloud Console [here](https://console.cloud.google.com/getting-started).
-Then, move to "Service Accounts" tab.
+1. Access **Google Cloud Console** [here](https://console.cloud.google.com/getting-started).
+Login with your google account.
+Then, move to **Service Accounts** tab.
+(You have to select a cloud project or create one if you didn't have any)
 ![Cloud Console](https://user-images.githubusercontent.com/99194827/228078545-add2b3b8-202d-4ffd-989f-0122b5969980.png)
-### Click "Create Service Account".
+2. Click **Create Service Account**.
 ![Screenshot 2023-03-28 051305](https://user-images.githubusercontent.com/99194827/228079307-30829881-8e52-44d0-8aed-39f20d25f849.png)
-### Fill in name and description (ID is auto-generate based on name) for service account, then click "Create".
+3. Fill in name and description (ID is auto-generate based on name) for service account, then click **Create and Continue**.
 ![Screenshot 2023-03-28 051359](https://user-images.githubusercontent.com/99194827/228079334-9bd09e3c-ab51-400a-ace9-cbeffbfc1592.png)
-### Grant all access needed by this service account to the project.
+4. Grant all access needed by this service account to the project.
 Since this project will work around Cloud Storage and BigQuery, so I grant these roles for this service account.
-Then, click "Continue".
-Then, click "Done" on bottom of the page.
+Then, click **Continue**.
+Then, click **Done** on bottom of the page.
 ![Screenshot 2023-03-28 051754](https://user-images.githubusercontent.com/99194827/228079475-2a304a14-01ae-4646-ab5f-b710d20203a9.png)
-### Click three dots on row of the newly built Service Account and click "Manage keys".
+5. Click three dots on row of the newly built Service Account and click **Manage keys**.
 ![Screenshot 2023-03-28 052039](https://user-images.githubusercontent.com/99194827/228079986-950b8695-1e61-4fd0-8d1e-20476df5b441.png)
-### Click "Add key" and "Create new key".
+6. Click **Add key**, then click **Create new key**.
 ![Screenshot 2023-03-28 052151](https://user-images.githubusercontent.com/99194827/228080151-dd07124c-5182-46d1-9d7e-2d4ddc656426.png)
-### Choose "JSON" option and a keyfile in json format will be downloaded automatically.
-Save this for later.
+7. Choose **JSON** option, then click **Create**.
+A keyfile in json format will be downloaded automatically.
 ![Screenshot 2023-03-28 052232](https://user-images.githubusercontent.com/99194827/228080289-f73e2675-3bf9-44f3-b6a1-dd6a812852cf.png)

 ## Create a Virtual Machine Instance on Google Compute Engine